 Guarantees - IFC extends financial guarantee facilities to its clients to provide credit enhancement for their debt securities and trade obligations.
 As part of these financial guarantee facilities, IFC offers partial credit guarantees to clients covering, on a risk-sharing basis, client obligations on bonds or loans.
 Under the terms of IFC's guarantees, IFC agrees to assume responsibility for the client's financial obligations in the event of default by the client (i.e., failure to pay when payment is due).
 Guarantees are regarded as issued when IFC commits to the guarantee.
-Guarantees are regarded as outstanding when the underlying financial obligation of the client is incurred, and this date is considered to be the "inception" of the quarantee.
+Guarantees are regarded as outstanding when the underlying financial obligation of the client is incurred, and this date is considered to be the "inception" of the guarantee.
 Guarantees are regarded as called when IFC's obligation under the guarantee has been invoked.
 There are two liabilities associated with the guarantees: (i) the stand-ready obligation to perform and (ii) the contingent liability.
 The fair value of the stand-ready obligation to perform is recognized at the inception of the guarantee unless a contingent liability exists at that time or is expected to exist in the near term.
 The contingent liability associated with the financial guarantee is recognized when it is probable the guarantee will be called and when the amount of guarantee called can be reasonably estimated.
 When the guarantees are called, the amount disbursed is recorded as a new loan, and specific reserves against losses are established, based on the estimated probable loss.
 Guarantee fees are recorded in income as the stand-ready obligation to perform is fulfilled.
-Commitment fees on guarantees are recorded as income on an accrual basis.
-All liabilities associated with guarantees are included in payables and other liabilities, and the receivables are included in other assets on the consolidated balance sheet.
+Commitment fees on guarantees are included in other assets on the consolidated balance sheet.

 Designations of retained earnings - IFC establishes funding mechanisms for specific Board approved purposes through designations of retained earnings.
 Designations of retained earnings for grants to IDA are recorded as a transfer from undesignated retained earnings to designated retained earnings when the designation is approved by the Board of Governors.
 All other designations are recorded as a transfer from undesignated retained earnings to designated retained earnings when the designation is noted with approval by the Board of Directors.
-Total designations of retained earnings are determined based on IFC's annual income before expenditures against designated retained earnings and net unrealized gains and losses on nontrading financial instruments accounted for at fair value in excess of \$150 million, and contemplating the financial capacity and strategic priorities of
+Total designations of retained earnings are determined based on IFC's annual income before expenditures against designated retained earnings and net unrealized gains and losses on non-trading financial instruments accounted for at fair value in excess of \$150 million, and contemplating the financial capacity and strategic priorities of IFC.